AdityaArote/simon_says_game/README.md

-# simon_says_game
-A fun memory game where you repeat an ever growing sequence of colors or sounds without making mistakes.
+A memory game where you repeat the growing sequence of colors to level up make a mistake and it’s game over!